hove-io/navitia/source/scripts/disruption/README.md

 rt_topics = shortterm.coverage_name
 ```

-Compile kraken and run it.
-You are ready to send disruption
+Compile Kraken and run it.
+You are ready to send disruption.<br>
+Don't forget to run the script with the **Jormungandr virtualenv** for dependencies.

 ## Run